AbdulTheProgrammer/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 | No Passing Sign	      		| 100.0				 				|
 | Roadwork Sign			| 100.0      							|

-It is noted that the network seems very sure of each of its predications, which is understandable due to the image web data's similarity to the training/validation set as the largest softmax probablity for each image was >99%, which is the same at the accuracy for the train set and similar to the 98.5% accuracy for the validation set.
+It is noted that each of my network's predication for the 5 web images is correct.
+My network also seems very sure of each of its predications, which is understandable due to the web image data's similarity to the training/validation set.
+This is evident as the largest softmax probablity for each image was >99%.
+This accuracy is the same as the accuracy for the training set and similar to the 98.5% accuracy for the validation set achieved during the training operation.